 2. Drafting your QDRO.

-The QDRO practitioner drafts the QDRO, and the client reviews and approves it.
 Depending on the plan, the domestic relations order may have a variety of names; however, the different types of orders are basically similar to each other; but there are significant differences.
 All of them are informally referred to as QDROs, even when they are technically called something else.

 3. Approval by the other party.

-The draft is sent to the spouse or his or her attorney for review and approval.
+The draft of the QDRO is sent to the spouse or his or her attorney for review and approval.
 The other party should, if he or she acts reasonably, accept the QDRO, as long as it accurately reflects the underlying provisions of the divorce decree or separation agreement.
 At this point, however, neither party should sign the QDRO.

 4. Approval by Plan as draft.